MANAGE MY Events

 Bringing together industry, community networks and regional voices, the discussion will focus on what works and what it takes to build a sustainable creative powerhouse.

-KaraokAI: Remix the North East with AI
+Close followed by KaraokAI: Remix the North East with AI

 KaraokAI is an award winning interactive platform that uses generative AI to turn written content into karaoke performances.
 For TechNExt26, we will curate a library of content drawn from the festival's themes and the North East tech scene — from AI and creative technology to local startups and tech for good initiatives.
 We'd welcome input from the TechNExt team on what to include, making this a genuinely bespoke experience for the festival.